brho/akaros/GETTING_STARTED.md

 ----------------------------
 I'll describe how to get x86 working.
 RISCV is similar.

+To start off, make sure AKAROS_ROOT and AKAROS_XCC_ROOT are set in your environment.
+AKAROS_ROOT is the Akaros repo directory.
+AKAROS_XCC_ROOT is a directory of your choosing where the toolchain will be installed (more on that in Section 3.1 below).

 The first step is to configure the kernel.
 Targets like `config`, `menuconfig`, and some of the other KBuild targets work.
 Defconfig gives you a default configuration.
 For example, to config for 64-bit x86: